Palanpuri Cauliflower & Pea Sabzi (Jain Recipe)

 • 3 tablespoons olive or peanut oil

-• Generous pinch of ground asafetida
+• 1 generous pinch ground asafetida (hing)

 • 1 teaspoon whole brown mustard seeds

-• 1 teaspoon salt
+• 1 teaspoon salt, or to taste

 • ¼ teaspoon ground turmeric

-• ¼ teaspoon nice red chili powder (optional)
+• ¼ teaspoon red chili powder, optional

 • 2 teaspoons ground coriander